Free Power of Attorney Template

 A power of attorney form gives a trusted person the legal authority to act on your behalf for financial, medical, or legal decisions.
-Fill in your details and download a legally sound POA document in minutes.
+Use this free American POA template — reviewed under United States law — to download a legally sound document in minutes.

 What is a Power of Attorney?

-General Power of Attorney grants broad authority across financial and business matters.
-It typically terminates if you become incapacitated, making it useful for temporary situations like being out of the country.
+General Power of Attorney grants broad authority across financial and business matters under U.S. law.
+It typically terminates if you become incapacitated, making it useful for temporary situations like being out of the country or managing specific American business transactions.

 Durable Power of Attorney remains valid even if you become mentally or physically incapacitated.
-This type is ideal for comprehensive planning and provides protection if you become unable to manage your affairs.
+This type is ideal for comprehensive American estate planning and provides protection if you become unable to manage your affairs.
+U.S. courts generally uphold durable POAs that meet state execution requirements.

-Limited Power of Attorney grants authority for specific transactions only, such as selling a property, handling a bank account, or managing investments.
-It offers precise control over what your agent can do.
+Limited Power of Attorney grants authority for specific transactions only, such as selling a U.S. property, handling a bank account, or managing investments.
+It offers precise control over what your agent can do and is widely used in American real estate closings.

 What's Included in This Template